 The cemeteries of the ancient Samos

-The pottery was used in daily life, but also for the funeral purpose.
+The pottery was used in daily life, but also for a funeral purpose.

 They are in different shapes with various and interesting painting details.